Jewish Historical Society of Memphis and the Mid-South offers a

 members of the Jewish community, an effort which is ongoing.
 The

-genealogies, histories, and interviews are housed in the JHS section of
+genealogies, histories, and interviews are housed in the JHSMM section of

 completed interviews is now available on this website.
-Click on Oral Interviews General
+Click on Oral Histories or Exodus Project Interviews

 Society plans trips to sites of Jewish cultural interest.
 We have